dberon/grails-codenarcs-openclover/README.md

 # Grails rest-api
-### with codenarcs openclover swagger and spring-security-rest integration
+### Codenarcs openclover swagger and spring-security-rest integration

 The following versions were used: